Business Proposal Format: An Ideal Proposal Structure

 • Mentioning that the price is justified by the tangible ROI the readers can expect to achieve, whether through increased efficiency, cost savings, or revenue growth

-Summarize the key takeaways
+10) Summarize the key takeaways and add action items

 What are other things to include in a business proposal?